2anchao/separable-U_Net/README.md

 >> reference the Mobilenet model, I use the separable convolution into unet.

 ## Environment
->> if you want to implement this project.the environment need build as follow:
+>> If you want to implement this project.the environment need build as follow:

 >>>> python==3.6